FREN1402 French Studies 2

 - Students are able to (1) further develop elementary skills in reading, writing, listening and speaking in the French language; (2) be familiar with a broader range of sociolinguistic conventions in French; (3) have an increased knowledge of culture and society in French-speaking countries; (4) further develop independent learning skills and develop interpersonal skills; and (5) have an increased awareness of language and language use, in both French and in English.

-- Typically this unit is assessed in the following ways: (1) in-class and online exercises; (2) role-play; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) in-class and online exercises; (2) role-play; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.